Woman using one of the best travel credit cards to purchase her next travel adventure.

 Redeeming Points/Miles

 Once you’ve accumulated enough points or miles, you can redeem them for travel rewards.
 This could be a flight, hotel stay, or even an upgrade to business class.
-It’s important to note here that travel credit card rewards points and miles are like any normal currency in that you will need more of them to redeem higher-end rewards.
-What I’m trying to say here is that qualifying for a travel credit card does not mean you’re magically a business class flyer (unfortunately).
+It’s important to note that travel credit card rewards points and miles are like any normal currency.
+You will need more of them to redeem higher-end rewards.

 Bonus Offers